 Selma 3a Review 2024 – Pros & Cons

-Choosing a great third pillar is very important.
+Choosing a great third pillar is essential.
 You will invest in this account for many years in the future.
-Recently, there has been a trend for Robo-Advisors.
-So, now there are also Robo-Advisors third pillars.
+Recently, there has been a trend for Robo-advisors.
+So, now there are also Robo-advisors third pillars.

 I have already talked about Selma, the Robo-advisor.
 But now, I want to talk about their third pillar offer.
 In late 2019, Selma introduced their third pillar offer.

-If you already have an account with Selma or if you like Robo-advisors, this article could be interesting for you!
+If you already have an account with Selma or if you like Robo-advisors, this article may interest you!

 So, we will find out how the Selma 3a account compares with the other third pillars available in Switzerland.